eisenzopf/qsip_specification/qsip_v1.0.md

 **Payload Schema**:

 * **`auth_token`** (string, REQUIRED): An authentication token (e.g., JWT, API key) used to verify the client's identity.
-The specifics of token acquisition are outside QSIP but often involve an external identity provider or OAuth flow.
+The specifics of token acquisition are outside QSRP but often involve an external identity provider or OAuth flow.
 * **`device_info`** (object, REQUIRED): Information about the client device.
   * **`os`** (string, OPTIONAL): Operating system (e.g., "Android", "iOS", "Windows", "macOS", "Linux").
-  * **`app`** (string, OPTIONAL): Application name and version (e.g., "qsip-mobile 3.0", "qsip-desktop 1.2.0").
+  * **`app`** (string, OPTIONAL): Application name and version (e.g., "QSRP-mobile 3.0", "QSRP-desktop 1.2.0").
   * **`device_model`** (string, OPTIONAL): Specific device model (e.g., "Pixel 8", "iPhone 15 Pro").
 * **`capabilities`** (array of strings, OPTIONAL): A list of features or codecs supported by the client (e.g., ["av1", "opus", "sframe", "simulcast", "h264_baseline"]).
 This helps the server and peers understand what the client can handle.
 * **`supports_datagrams`** (boolean, OPTIONAL): Indicates if the client supports QUIC datagrams for media.
 Defaults to false if not present.

 **Normative Requirements**:

-* A client MUST send a `REGISTER` message to the server before attempting to send most other QSIP messages.
+* A client MUST send a `REGISTER` message to the server before attempting to send most other QSRP messages.
 * The server MUST validate the `auth_token`.
 * Upon successful registration, the server SHOULD reply with a `RECEIPT` message with `status: "registered"` or a more specific positive acknowledgment.
 * If registration fails, the server MUST reply with an `ERROR` message.